-When reading this, I guess you have come across Nu Skin from a friend or a friend’s friend, who badly wants you to come and listen to the number one presentation that will – like they claim – change your life forever!
+If you ended up here, my guess is that you have come across Nu Skin from a friend or a friend’s friend who will not stop pushing you to come and listen to one of Nu Skin’s presentations that will change your life forever.

 Read My Nu Skin Review Based On Experience From Being A Nu Skin Distributor

-They know exactly how to encourage people and get the hopes up.
+“The representatives at Nu Skin know exactly how to encourage people

-Well, let me tell you how it really is through my own personal experience trying to become an independent distributor with Nu Skin.
+Well, let me tell you how it really works based on my personal experience trying to become an independent distributor with Nu Skin.

 First, A Little About The Company Nu Skin And Their Business Model

-I want to start by saying good that you are doing your research before taking any decision whether to join or not.
+I want to start by saying GOOD that you are doing your research before making any decision whether to join or not.

-Every business opportunity that needs your commitment in form of money and time, should be well researched before jumping in.
+Every business opportunity that requires your commitment in form of time or money should be well researched before jumping in.

-Nu Skin Enterprises was founded in 1984, by Blake Roney, Sandie Tillotson, and Steve Lund, in Provo, Utah.
-The company originated in the U.S. and began its first foreign operation in Canada, year 1990.
+Nu Skin Enterprises was founded in 1984 by Blake Roney, Sandie Tillotson, and Steve Lund in Provo, Utah.
+The company originated in the U.S. and began its first foreign operation in Canada, the year 1990.

 The founders of Nu Skin decided to build a company that would combine innovative personal care products with ingredients that subscribed to the philosophy of “all of the good, none of the bad”.

-I am not trying to go against them and this statement because their skin care products are actually good.
-I used them for about a year myself and was happy with the result.
+I am not trying to go against Nu Skin and its statement because the skincare products are pretty good after all.
+I used them for about a year and was happy with the results.

-However, they are a bit pricey and I feel that as of today there are many products on the market that TOP the Nu Skin products for a MUCH LOWER cost.
+However, the products are over-priced and there are many products on the market that TOP the Nu Skin products for a MUCH LOWER cost.